jaalso/incident-response-labs/README.md

 > 🚨Incident-response-labs

-Forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics
 All labs conducted in isolated VirtualBox environments or on authorised external targets.
-No unauthorised systems were accessed.
+<br>No unauthorised systems were accessed.
 All work complies with Swiss law and ethical hacking standards.

+---

+## 📁 Labs

+Forensic investigation · attack simulation · IR reporting · DFIR · Windows forensics

 | # | Lab | Tools | Status |
 |---|---|---|---|